ZhiyuanArbin/ChannelManagerArchitecture/README.md

     1. The data plane receives data from the M4 core through its `receiveM4Data` method
     2. The data plane updates the channel data table with the new values
     3. For subscribed channels, the data plane notifies the control plane about new data
-    4. The control plane creates a CallbackControlTask for the channel
+    4. The control plane creates a CallbackControlTask for each callback registered for the channel
-    5. The CallbackControlTask is executed in the control thread, reading the latest data and running the callback
+    5. Each CallbackControlTask is executed in the control thread, reading the latest data and running its callback

 *   **CallbackControlTask:** This specialized task reads the current data from the ChannelDataService and executes the registered callback in the control plane context.
 This ensures that callbacks have access to the most up-to-date data and are executed in the appropriate thread context.